-- When using public transport - When visiting a hospital - When visiting a number of enclosed public places including retail, consumer services and visitor attractions - In communal areas of secondary schools and colleges where local outbreak control restrictions apply - When using all transport that is provided in connection with transport to and from school (as detailed in the transport section of this compliance code)

-Face coverings are not recommended in the learning environment even where social distancing is not possible, as they create educational and behavioural challenges that are not outweighed by the possible impact they have on transmission.
-The measures settings are taking to limit direct contact, improve environmental cleaning, increase personal hygiene and ensure areas are well ventilated, are designed to keep everyone safe.
+- When using public transport - When visiting a hospital - When visiting a number of enclosed public places including retail, consumer services and visitor attractions - In Secondary and Further Education establishments in particular circumstances are taking to limit direct contact, improve environmental cleaning, increase personal hygiene and ensure areas are well ventilated, are designed to keep everyone safe.

-Tiers 2, 3 and 4
+Secondary schools and colleges

-Face coverings should be worn by adults and pupils (in years 7 and above) in areas outside classrooms when moving around communal areas where social distancing is difficult to maintain such as corridors.
+Face coverings should be worn by adults and pupils when moving around the premises, outside of classrooms, such as in corridors and communal areas where social distancing cannot easily be maintained.